Prerequisites - 16 hours

 RDG 338Diagnosis and Remediation of Reading Problems (3)

-MUS 246Music Experiences for Young Children (3) MU
+MUS 246Music Experiences for Young Children (3) MU/CAM

 MTH 153Geometry and Measurement (3) MA

-The Division of Education has developed the following five teacher competencies describing the knowledge, skills, and dispositions that each teacher candidate will have upon completion of any licensure program.
+The School of Education has developed the following five teacher competencies describing the knowledge, skills, and dispositions that each teacher candidate will have upon completion of any licensure program.

 - Content knowledge - The candidate articulates accurate subject matter and applies that knowledge in planning and presenting lessons aligned with content standards.